 Pearson Publishing’s user-friendly Interactive Science promotes higher level thinking through questions asking students to apply, analyze and evaluate their learning in writing alongside the content as well as at the end of a lesson.
 In addition, the scientific method is taught and practiced through many hands-on experiments and a yearly Science Fair project which includes a properly cited research paper.
 Frequent lessons on current affairs in science keep the learning thoughtful and fun!

-The three year social studies curriculum investigates the history, geography, politics, and society of both ancient World civilizations, and North America and the United States.
+The two year social studies curriculum investigates the history, geography, politics, and society of both the continent of North America and the country of the United States.

 The 7th and 8th grade curriculum follows the history of North America and the origins of the United States while covering economics, government, philosophy, art, and social issues.
 The ultimate goal is to provide students with a rich foundation of knowledge about their nation for future study and responsible citizenship.
 Throughout the year, students explore questions about American identity and government structure, and the ongoing challenges of an ever growing and diversifying population.
 Continuing chronologically the course concludes in the late 20th century.